 \section{Algorithms}

-The state-of-the-art algorithm to solve both the min-sum MTSP and min-max MTSP to optimality is the branch-and-cut algorithm \cite{sundar2017algorithms}.
-Though the branch-and-cut algorithm is well-studied in the literature for a more general class of MVRPs \cite{toth2002vehicle}, we present the main ingredients of the algorithm for keeping the presentation self-contained; for a complete pseudo-code of the approach, interested readers are referred to \cite{sundar2015exact,sundar2017algorithms}.
-The same algorithm, without any modifications, is used to solve the $\Delta$-F-MTSP to optimality as its formulation is the same as that of the min-sum MTSP but for \eqref{eq:ordering} and \eqref{eq:linear-gi}.
+The state-of-the-art algorithm to solve both the min-sum MTSP and min-max MTSP to optimality is the branch-and-cut algorithm (see \cite{sundar2017algorithms}).
+Though the branch-and-cut algorithm is well-studied in the literature for a more general class of MVRPs (see \cite{toth2002vehicle}), we present the main ingredients of the algorithm for keeping the presentation self-contained; for a complete pseudo-code of the approach, interested readers are referred to \cite{sundar2015exact,sundar2017algorithms}.
+The same algorithm, without modification, is used to solve the $\Delta$-F-MTSP to optimality, since its formulation is the same as that of the min-sum MTSP, except for \eqref{eq:ordering} and \eqref{eq:linear-gi}.
 Furthermore, all the basic ingredients of the branch-and-cut algorithm will also be the building blocks for a custom and enhanced branch-and-cut algorithm, shown in the subsequent paragraphs, to solve the $p$-norm MTSP and the $\varepsilon$-F-MTSP.

-\subsection{Separation of Sub-Tour Elimination Constraints in \eqref{eq:mtsp-sec}}
+\subsection{Separation of sub-tour elimination constraints in \eqref{eq:mtsp-sec}}

 We first remark that if not for the sub-tour elimination constraints in \eqref{eq:mtsp-sec} that are exponential in the number of targets, the min-sum or min-max MTSP can directly be provided to an off-the-shelf commercial or open-source MILP solver that uses a standard implementation of the branch-and-cut algorithm to solve the problems to optimality.
-The exponential number of sub-tour elimination constraints makes transcribing the problem to provide the solver a problematic task.
+Since the number of sub-tour elimination constraints scales exponentially with the number of targets, explicitly encoding them for the solver becomes intractable.
 The standard solution to this difficulty is first to solve the relaxed problem, i.e., the problem without \eqref{eq:mtsp-sec}, and add sub-tour elimination constraints only when the solution to the relaxed problem violates them.
-The algorithms that identify the subset of targets for which the sub-tour elimination constraints are violated given any solution to the relaxed problem are called separation algorithms \cite{toth2002vehicle}.
-We now present the separation algorithms that can identify a subset of targets ($S$ in \eqref{eq:mtsp-sec}) for which \eqref{eq:mtsp-sec} is violated given either an integer or a fractional feasible solution to the relaxed problem.
+The algorithms that identify the subset of targets for which the sub-tour elimination constraints are violated, given any solution to the relaxed problem, are called separation algorithms (see \cite{toth2002vehicle}).
+We now present the separation algorithms that can identify a subset of targets ($S$ in \eqref{eq:mtsp-sec}) for which \eqref{eq:mtsp-sec} is violated, given either an integer or a fractional feasible solution to the relaxed problem.